Vietnam/Cambodia

 Activity Note

-Participants need to be able to walk and stand on and off for at least 3 to 4 hours today.
+Walking 2-3 miles today and standing on and off for at least 3 to 4 hours today.
 Heat and humidity need to be taken into account.

 Breakfast: